artefactual-labs/enduro/website/content/en/docs/development/environment.md

 If you are looking for a source-code editor, Visual Studio Code has great Go support.
 It uses the official language server, [gopls][gopls], which is it not stable yet - it is recommendable to read their docs and keep it up to date.
-It

 Other useful commands are `make lint` and `make test`.
 This project uses GolangCI-Lint, an aggregator of many linters.
 It is installed with `make tools`.